Can what I eat & drink really affect my mood?

 My Total Transition Packages, of which there are 2 different options, start from £650.
-Before choosing a package, I recommend booking in for a Wellness KICKSTART Session so we can discuss more about what you are looking for and which option will suit.
+Before choosing a package, I recommend booking in for a Wellness Kickstart Call so we can discuss more about what you are looking for and which option will suit.

 Cost of programmes and packages includes session time and additional research time.
 Testing and supplements are optional and are available at additional cost.

 Credit card payments are available if you wish to spread the cost over a longer time period.